PC gaming continues to become more expensive every year and inflation is not the only thing keeping it up.

 The video game industry was already worth at least $140 billion way back in 2018.

 It has been increasing by 10% every year and this plays the biggest part of why the computer components are getting more and more expensive by the year.

 The saving grace is that the most popular video games always have low system requirements to run.

 MOBAs, first-person shooters, and even MMORPGs all have low system requirements.
 The longevity of these games is at an all-time high as well.

 The high system requirements for video games usually come from single-player games that invest a lot more in graphics and story-driven gameplay.
 Meanwhile, real-time strategy games are more on processing a ton of stuff going on at the same time.
 The more these games get popular, the more demand higher-end computer parts get.

 The prices of gaming PCs vary on which type of build you want.

-You can either go for a budget gaming PC under $500 — where truthfully you’d be lucky to get much, if anything at all, you could get a mid-range build using the 2nd latest generation models, or a top tier gaming PC that uses all the latest parts.
+You can either go for a budget gaming PC — where truthfully you’d be lucky to get much, if anything at all, that you could get a mid-range build using the 2nd latest generation models, or you could get a top tier gaming PC that uses all the latest parts.